Installing a Cast Iron Radiator Cost

 Cleaning and Flushing the System Before Installation

-To ensure your new radiators work efficiently, the central heating system may need to be flushed to remove sludge or debris.
-This is an extra step, but it can help prevent damage and improve heat output.
+To ensure your new cast iron radiators are energy efficient and working to the best of their ability, your central heating system may need to be flushed to remove sludge or debris.
+This is an extra step costing £100 to £300 for a basic flush (or £300 to £600 for a full power-flush), however, it can help prevent any potential damage and improve heat output and energy efficiency.

 Nobody likes their home to be disrupted due to work being carried out, that’s a fact.
 You’ll be pleased to know that it typically only takes a day or two for cast iron radiators to be installed.